turbot/guardrails-docs/docs/guides/hosting-guardrails/installation/workspace-manager/index.md

 ![CloudFormation Enable Termination Protection](/images/docs/guardrails/guides/hosting-guardrails/installation/workspace-manager/cloudformation-enable-termination-protection.png)

-1. Currently, the Workspace Manager generates the initial Turbot Admin account and password, as well as a key pair.
-You should login and change the password and keys as soon as the stack is complete. a.
-The Console URL for the workspace is available in the `WorkspaceUrl` output variable.
-Go to the stack outputs and click the link to go to the web console. b.
-The admin username and password are displayed in the `WorkspaceManagerOutput` variable in the stack outputs.
-Login using the admin username and password. c.
+## Step 4: Complete Stack Creation

+Click on **Submit** and wait for the stack creation to complete.

+![CloudFormation Stack Creation Complete](/images/docs/guardrails/guides/hosting-guardrails/installation/workspace-manager/cloudformation-creation-complete.png)

+## Step 5: Provision Admin Account and Access the Workspace

+Once the Workspace Manager CloudFormation stack is created, the Workspace Manager generates the initial Turbot Admin account and password, along with a key pair.

+  Go to the stack outputs to find:

+  - Console URL: Available in the `WorkspaceUrl` output variable.
+Use this link to access the web console.

+  - Admin Credentials: Displayed in the `WorkspaceManagerOutput` variable in the stack outputs.

+Login using the generated admin credentials.
 Once logged in, change the admin password and delete the generated keys.
-You can do this from the profile settings page. i.
-In the top right of the Turbot Console, you will see currently logged in user, “Turbot Admin”.
-Hover over this link, and then click “Profile” from the popup menu to take you to the profile page. ii.
-In the list of access keys, click the [X] button to delete the access key generated during the install.
-If desired, you can generate new access keys by clicking the New access key button iii.
-On the left side of the page, click the Reset Password button to change the admin password

-1. Click on **Submit** and wait for the stack creation to complete.

-![CloudFormation Stack Creation Complete](/images/docs/guardrails/guides/hosting-guardrails/installation/workspace-manager/cloudformation-creation-complete.png)

 >	[!WARNING]
-> You should login and change the password and keys as soon as the stack is complete:
-    * The username, password, and keys will appear in plain text in the CloudFormation stack output variables.
-    * If you re-run the stack, the stack output variable will be overwritten
+> The username, password, and keys will appear in plain text in the CloudFormation stack output variables.
+If you re-run the stack, the stack output variables will be overwritten, so it’s important to secure this information immediately after stack creation.

+- Navigate to Profile (from the user icon in the top right of the Turbot Console).

+- Change the admin password and delete the access keys by clicking [X] next to the access key generated during install.
+New access keys can be created if necessary.

-### Sample Workspace Manager CloudFormation Template
+## Sample Workspace Manager CloudFormation Template

 While the sample template provides a simple, out-of-the box mechanism for deploying a single workspace, it is merely a starting point.
 You may wish to